M.A. Courses

 Description: A study of selected works and movements of the period excluding Romanticism and Transcendentalism.

-ENGL 6408 Comparative Analysis of the Phonology of English and Spanish
+INGL 6408 Comparative Analysis of the Phonology of English and Spanish

 Credit hours: 3